Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (5-5) for his 16th start of the season.
+- The Rangers' Martin Perez (7-3) will make his 17th start of the season.

 |Opponent